 5 Major Benefits of Toner

-1. A Toner Can Give Your Skin a Drink, Offering Instant Hydration
+1. Toners Can Give Your Skin a Drink, Offering Instant Hydration

-2. A Toner Can Remove Chlorine and Minerals Found in Tap Water
+2. Toners Can Remove Chlorine and Minerals Found in Tap Water

-Chlorine, salts, minerals, and chemicals are put into tap water to make it safe for drinking and bathing, but they can be very harsh on the skin’s epidermal surface layers.
-You know all that cloudy white stuff that you have to clean off your glass shower doors?
+Chlorine, salts, and minerals are put into tap water to make it safe for drinking and bathing, but they can be very harsh on the skin’s surface layers.
+You know all that cloudy white stuff that you have to clean off your shower doors?
 That’s what’s being left behind on your skin after cleansing.
 Using a toner is like a rinse cycle for your skin after using a cleanser.

-If you use bar soap or foaming face wash that is too strong, it could be drying out the skin due to a high pH.
+If you use bar soap or a foaming face wash that’s too strong, it could be drying out your skin due to a high pH.
 One of the many benefits of toner is that it can help counteract the dryness that occurs.
 However, I never recommend washing your face with a cleanser that leaves your skin feeling tight and dry.
 You should only use a gentle, low-foaming, and sulfate-free cleanser.
-(On that note, read up on facial cleanser do’s and don’ts).

-4. A Toner Can Contain Active Ingredients to Enhance the Results of Your Skincare Routine
+4. Toners Often Contains Active Ingredients to Enhance Your Skincare Routine

 By supplying your skin with essential hydration and nutrients, you’re supporting its moisture barrier.
-This is the outermost layer of the skin that provides protection to help retain water and defend against external irritants like bacteria and environmental debris (think of it as your skin’s personal bodyguard that keeps the good in and the bad out).
-The barrier is made up of lipids (oils) that bind your skin cells together, and when it’s intact, it’s responsible for keeping it feeling soft and acting calm.
-Read more about the moisture barrier and how best to support it through healthy habits and nourishing skincare products.
+This is the outermost layer of the skin that provides protection to help retain water and defend against external irritants like bacteria and environmental debris.
+Think of it as your skin’s personal bodyguard.
+It keeps the good in and the bad out.
+It’s made up of lipids (oils) that bind your skin cells together, and when it’s intact, it’s responsible for keeping your skin soft, calm, and healthy-looking.

 Celebrity Esthetician & Skincare Expert